seattlehomebrew/seattlehomebrew.github.io/_posts/2012-09-15-2012-punkin-porter-brewday.md

     We cut a small (3.25 pound) pumpkin into small slices and baked it for an hour at 350 degrees.
 We also baked the seeds at 350 degrees for about 10-12 minutes for extra roastiness. </p>
     Both the pumpkin and seeds went into the pre-boil tea with the grains for about 45 minutes.</li>

-      * **We also used Libby&#8217;s canned pumpkin**
+      * **We also used Libby's canned pumpkin**
         We used _59 ounces_&#8211;even more than last year&#8211;and put into a muslin bag and added to the standard wort boil at the 60 minute mark.
       * **We used less allspice again**
         We used 1 tsp of cinnamon, 1 tsp of nutmeg and 0.5 tsp of allspice.
 The 0.5 tsp of allspice is half of the 1 tsp in the directions.
-We liked how [last year&#8217;s batch](/2011/09/punkin-porter-brewday-2011/) tasted with a little less allspice and mainly wanted to increase the pumpkin flavor.
+We liked how [last year's batch](/2011/09/punkin-porter-brewday-2011/) tasted with a little less allspice and mainly wanted to increase the pumpkin flavor.
 We again used pre-ground/dried spices this time.
       * The starting volume was roughly 20 quarts (5 gallons) prior to adding any malt.
       * We actually followed the directions for the Cascade, the Hallertau, and the spices.
 No substitutions this year.
       * We added some extra plain water that was boiling on the stove near the end of the boil to raise the volume.